madrury/madrury.github.io/_posts/2026-04-08-mean-reverting-series.markdown

 The nations exist in peaceful times, long after the forests have subsided and the earth cleansed of the residual toxins of war.
 The world has healthy culture of travel and trade.

-We are employed as a data analyst at a currency trading firm, our job is to support Tourmekians seeking to purchase ₩ with ₮, and Valleyers seeeking to purchase ₮ with ₩.
+We are employed as a data analyst at a currency trading firm, our job is to support Tourmekians seeking to purchase ₩ with ₮, and Valleyers seeking to purchase ₮ with ₩.
 We look at plots like this, the exchange rate from ₮ to ₩, all days of our working life [^currency-symbols]:

 ![Exhange Rate Series]({{ site.url }}/img/mrts-exhange-rate.png){: .center-img}